 Yes, but you cannot apply (and expect to receive) funding for a continuation of your project or a new project until your final report has been received and your field materials have been archived.

 You should write to firstname.lastname@example.org as soon as possible.
-Explain how the delay will not be deleterious to the success of the project.
-If the award check has not been mailed, it will be sent the following year (if your explanation is convincing).
+Explain your new plan for completing the project.
+If the board approves, and the award check has not already been mailed, it will be sent the following year (if your explanation is convincing).

-There is no guarantee of this.
-You will need to submit a new work plan as well as see that new letters of recommendation are submitted for any new personnel.
-Then the board will consider the new proposal.
+You will need to submit a new work and/or archiving plan.
+For any change of PI, new letters of recommendation must also be submitted.
+Only then will the board consider the new proposal.
 Contact email@example.com as soon as possible if this is your situation.

 Archiving protects vital and potentially irreplaceable information, not only for the depositor but for subsequent generations of scholars and descendants of the research consultants.